Vietnam Map: Locations and Geography of Different Provinces

 Vietnam map

-Vietnam map (source: internet) – click here to see a bigger map 750k pdf
+Vietnam map (source: internet) – click here for a bigger map 750k pdf.

 A general overview of Vietnam’s geography

-Vietnam maps are always updated to provide detailed information relevant to the reality and development situation of all localities in the country.
+Vietnam maps are constantly updated to provide detailed information relevant to the reality and development situation of all localities in the country.

-First of all, the total population of Vietnam, following the latest data updated in 2020, is more than 97 million people and has the 15th highest population density in the world on a natural area of 331,698 km2.
+First of all, according to the latest data updated in 2020, Vietnam’s total population is more than 97 million people.
+It has the 15th highest population density in the world and a natural area of 331,698 km2.

-The terrain of Vietnam is mainly hills and mountains, accounting for a quarter of the area, while the plain and midland terrain accounts for only a quarter of the country.
+Vietnam’s terrain consists mainly of hills and mountains, which account for a quarter of the area, while the plain and midland terrain account for only a quarter of the country.

 Mountainous City Dalat Vietnam